BrainCOGS/U19-GUI/README.md

 * *checkMouseWeighing.m*

 I also added a set of helper function that make the use of dj simpler:
-* *getResearcherDJ* return researcher structure from researcherID
+* *getResearcherDJ* to return researcher structure from researcherID
-* *getTemplateDJ*, return template structure
+* *getTemplateDJ* to return template structure
-* getAnimalDJ*, return animal structure of a given researcherID
+* *getAnimalDJ* to return animal structure of a given researcherID

 ## Known issues/features
-* Adding a new line will throw an error.
-This is on purpose to avoid typoes and enforce standards in gene/line identity.
-Should we add dialog to add new line?
+* Adding a new mouse-line for a mouse will throw an error.
+This is on purpose to avoid typos and enforce standards in gene/line naming.
+To do this more cracefully: should we add a dialog to add new line?

 # Work to do
 This is sorted by importance:
-1. Health checks, i.e. play with with *db.gui('testuser’)*.
-In the GUI, I checked adding mouse, dead mouse, add action items, body weight, lines… Try adding and removing animals from/to the graveyard.
+1. Do health checks, i.e. play with *db.gui('testuser’)*.
+In the GUI, I checked adding mouse, dead mouse, add action items, body weight, lines… This seemed fine.
+Try adding and removing animals from/to the graveyard.
 Make sure notification systems works etc.
 1. Add additional feature (per LAR request): If animal reaches endpoint via 1910 protocol.
 Automatically and immediately send emails to people specified in a list (new dj table).
 1. In the GUI, either remove the delete mouse button, or update the notification with a message that it "only works if you have the required user rights".
 1. In the GUI, remove the check in/out button.
-Nobody is using it anymore.
+Nobody is using it.
 1. Write either a new GUI to add a new user, or alternatively add a “new user” button and form to existing GUI, so that new users don’t have to be entered with SequelPro.
 1. Clean up code.
 This repo started as a branch of *tankmousevr*.
 The only relevant stuff for the GUI should be in */database/*. *AnimalDatabase.m* should be ok, but we should go through the other code as well.
 I have also tried to remove all google-stuff, but there might be dead wood left.
 Can this be cleaned effectively?